 3 May 2020

 - Make the mask from thin, tightly woven cloth but make sure the mask is not too dense.
-If the mask is made from a too dense material, its breathing resistance will be too high, making it impossible for the wearer to breathe through it.
-Excessive density also leads to excessive levels of carbon dioxide in the air inhaled by the user.
+If the breathing resistance of the mask is too high, it will be too difficult to breathe through it.
+This will also cause the carbon dioxide levels in the breathed air to become too high.

-- The mask must cover both the mouth and the nose and stay well on the face.
-The mask may not be unnecessarily tight.
+- The face mask must cover the mouth and nose and it must stay on the face well.
+Any part of the mask must not be unnecessarily tight.
 The better the top edge of the mask fits, the less foggy glasses will become.

 - Wash your hands before putting on a clean mask.